Practice tool

 A gateway assessment consists of:

-• gathering health, education and wellbeing information for te tamaiti
+- gathering health, education and wellbeing information for te tamaiti or rangatahi

-We use the assessment to build a complete picture (social, emotional, educational, physical and developmental) of the needs of te tamaiti, and make sure they get access to the right services as early as possible.
+We use the assessment to build and deepen our understanding of the needs of te tamaiti or rangatahi, and make sure they get access to the right services as early as possible.

 When to use it